jonathan-santos/portfolio-generator/README.md

 ## Assets management

-Assets (images, videos, favicon, etc.) need specific places to be put in order to appear correctly in the resulting website.
-So for each asset
+If you want your own Assets (images, videos, favicon, etc.) to be inside the project and the resulting website, you need to put them in specific places in order to appear correctly in the resulting website.
+All the project assets should be located in `src/assets`.

 ### Default assets